preciofishbone/OmniaDocs/web-content-management/navigation/megamenu/index.rst

 + **Static Display Levels**: Defines the number of levels in the navigation term set that will always be displayed in the menu.
 + **Dynamic Display Levels**: Defines the number of levels in the navigation term set that should be displayed in the mega menu when a user clicks an item in the static menu.
 + **Enable Auto Arrange**: The columns in the mega menu can be sorted automatically (default) or the same way as shown in the navigation when you edit pages.
-If you would the latter, deselect this option.
+If you would like the latter, deselect this option.
 + **Maximum number of columns**: Set the number of columns to be shown in each "row" of the menu.
 Available only when the option above is turned off.
 + **Mega menu maximum height and width**: Here you can set a specific height and width for the navigation flyout area.
 + **Show mobile parents siblings**: To save space in a mobile environment, this option can be used to select not to show the sub options (siblings) to the main heading (parent).